iamareebjamal/up_in_time/README.md

 * Obviously, give it some better looks.
 * Embed music in pop up so that there is actually an alarm
+* Seperate the Javascript and HTML in pop-up.
+* Add customization to alarm screen- Figure out a way to give input directlty from HTTP to JS
 * Make and add a favicon
 * Add contact us, about_us page.
 * Look for a way by which webbrowser.open("alarm set") which opens tab only in the default browser can open it in the same browser perhaps by manipulating HTTP_USER_AGENT.